knative/docs/docs/about/case-studies/puppet.md

 <h2 style="color:#0071c7;"><em>"Thanks to Knative, getting Relay out the door was easier than we thought it would be."</em> said Noah Fontes, Senior Principal Software Engineer.</h2>

-Knative aims to make scalable, secure, stateless architectures to be available quickly by abstracting away the complex details of a Kubernetes installation and enabling developers to focus on what matters.
+Knative aims to make scalable, secure, stateless architectures available quickly by abstracting away the complex details of a Kubernetes installation and enabling developers to focus on what matters.

 <h2 style="color:#0071c7;">Find out more</h2>